What do we mean by community-based & restorative justice?

 The Community and Restorative Justice Systems internship has been faced with new obstacles every day while our current political climate is in turmoil more than ever.
 We decided to focus on the criminal justice system, specifically reentry and prison conditions.
 Additionally, we investigated the current education system and policing in the Lehigh Valley.

 Finally, we have set up contacts to interview people who are currently incarcerated or were formerly incarcerated to add to StoryCorps.
 StoryCorps’ mission statement “is to preserve and share humanity’s stories in order to build connections between people and create a more just and compassionate world.”
 Our goal for our contribution to StoryCorps is to amplify the voices of those usually hidden and silenced in our society.
-Due to COVID-19 these recordings will come later on when reopening becomes more plausible and we are able to get inside the prisons fors interviews.
+Due to COVID-19, these recordings were canceled, but may be resumed once we are able to get inside the prisons for interviews.

 Meet the Interns